12 Nursing Student Skills for Resume Writing: How to Make Your First Nursing Resume Stand Out

 3. Compassion

-Nursing is the epitome of a compassionate career.
 Because nurses spend the most time with their patients, healthcare employers want to make sure they hire nurses who care, listen and empathize with patients.
-On your nursing resume, tell employers that you have a heart for patients.
-Show that you connect with them and care for them like you would a close friend.
+On your nursing resume, show employers how you connect with and care for patients.

 4. Problem-Solving Skills

-Nurses deal with challenging situations regularly, and it is beneficial if they can think on their feet and think through problems rationally and effectively.
+Nurses deal with challenging situations regularly, and it is beneficial if they can think on their feet and solve problems.
 In nursing school, did some of your clinical rotations help you refine these skills?
-When you apply for nursing jobs, comment on your ability to think laterally and work through problems and challenging scenarios successfully.
+When you apply for nursing jobs, comment on your ability to work through problems and challenging scenarios successfully.

 5. Integrity